JandyTenedora/ShoppingBasket/README.md

 java -jar target/scala-2.13/ShoppingBasket-assembly-0.1.0-SNAPSHOT.jar Soup Bread Milk
 ```

+Note: The implementation of this app assumes all inputs of items are correctly spelled and exist in the configuration (described below).
+Case insensitivity is a trivial extension and can be added in the future.
+All item entries which are not exact string matches of the keys in the application.conf will not be included in the calculation.

 ## Configuration

 The application uses a configuration file (`application.conf`) to define the prices of items.
 The configuration file should be placed in the `src/main/resources` directory and should look like this: